MarsBarnes/commerceApp_backEnd/README.md

 ## Overview
 Welcome to Sticker Shop, an e-commerce store where you can pretend to shop for your favorite stickers!
 This project is designed to showcase my skills as a software engineer and includes various features that allow users to interact with the online store.
 Please note that this online store, as it stands, does not currently process payments or engage in actual sales transactions.
 Instead, it serves as a demonstration of the code and technical skills I have developed for portfolio presentation.
 The code for the backend is located here in this repository.
 To see the frontend repository visit: https://github.com/MarsBarnes/commerceApp_frontEnd.

+## Getting Started
+1. Online Access: Simply visit the website at https://bananascommerce.netlify.app/.
+2. Local Installation:
+    - Clone both the frontend repository (https://github.com/MarsBarnes/commerceApp_frontEnd) and the backend repository (https://github.com/MarsBarnes/commerceApp_backEnd) to your local machine.
+    - For both the frontend and backend:
+        - Navigate to the project's root directory.
+        - Install dependencies by running: npm i
+    - Start the backend server: npm start (make sure you do this step before starting the frontend)
+    - Start the frontend server: npm start

 ## API Documentation
 Visit https://mars-apis.stoplight.io/docs/commerce-app/5o3sptj6bb4dj-commerce to access comprehensive API endpoint documentation and explore the functionality of this application.